chrisj117/CS-472-GROUP-2-PROJECT/README.md

    **Backend API**

-   - Setup the api by cloning the repository using `git clone` and `cd` to `/api` diectory.
+   - Setup the API by cloning the repository using `git clone` and `cd` to `/api` diectory.
-   - It a good practice to configure python virtual environment.
-Use the commands below to setup python python virtual environment on `Linux/MacOS` or `Windows`
+   - It is a good practice to configure python virtual environment.
+Use the commands below to setup python virtual environment on `Linux/MacOS` or `Windows OS`
    ```
    # For Linux/MacOS